-Since the Ephesus Museum is a museum that exhibits the works of an ancient city, it is preferred to exhibit the artifacts where they have been found instead of chronological and typological exhibitions.
-According to this , halls have been regulated as The House Finds Hall, the Coin and the Treasury Department, the Grave Finds Hall, the Artemisi Hall of Ephesus, the Hall of the Emperor Kültlei .
+Since the Ephesus Museum is a museum that mainly exhibits the works of an ancient city, it is preferred to exhibit the works where they were found instead of chronological and typological exhibitions.
+According to this, halls were regulated as Yamaç Evler and

 2- Ayasuluk Library: